llenroc/pinger/README.md

 # Local Pinger [![Build Status](https://travis-ci.org/toggl/pinger.svg?branch=master)](https://travis-ci.org/toggl/pinger)

-A small utility to periodically check different services and post the status JSON to a 3rd party.
+A small utility to periodically check different services and post the status JSON to your own analytics or a 3rd party server.
+You can read about reasoning for creating this at [toggl blog](http://blog.toggl.com/2014/04/5-tips-servers-service-monitoring/)
 ## Usage

 Local Pinger compiles into an executable binary.
 You'll need to set the ping period and an URL for jobs listing/results saving.<br/>